Every cook needs a good knife

 – A lot of metal chips will be shaved off when using this method.
 All metal piece is collected by a magnet but ensure you rinse your blade before using in the kitchen again.

-– Due to size of the slots, knives with large metal blade may not work well on an electric Sharpener.
+– Due to the size of the slots, knives with large metal blades may not work well on an electric sharpener.
 Before sharpening, test your knife blade on the slots to see if it fits in else you risk having your knife edge ruined.

-– Electric sharpeners reduces the life of your blade and in some cases damage the blade.
+– Electric sharpeners reduce the life of your blade and in some cases damage the blade.
 Be careful not to over-sharpen.
 Do so less frequently.

 How To Use a Handheld / Pull-Through Knife Sharpener

-If you happen to have a handheld Sharpener lying around, then put it into use.
-If you don’t know how, follow the steps Below.
+If you happen to have a handheld sharpener lying around, then put it into use.
+If you don’t know how to follow the steps below.